 At the core of long-term investing is the idea that if you pick the right companies, and hold on to their shares for years (not weeks or months), you'll be able to outpace the gains made by the broader market.

 Applying this strategy is easier said than done, but it's not impossible.
 And to get it right, you need to start with the right companies.
 That's why we reached out to three Motley Fool contributors for a few stocks that investors should consider holding on to for a really long time -- like 20 years.
 They suggested taking a look at Canadian National Railway (NYSE: CNI), Fluidigm (NASDAQ: FLDM), and Amazon.com (NASDAQ: AMZN).

 Continue Reading Below

 John Mackey, CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool's board of directors.
 Chris Neiger has no position in any of the stocks mentioned.
-Sean Williams has no position in any of the stocks mentioned.
-Todd Campbell owns shares of Amazon.
-His clients may have positions in the companies mentioned.
-The Motley Fool owns shares of and recommends Amazon, Illumina, and Intuitive Surgical.
+Maxx Chatsko has no position in any of the stocks mentioned.
+Neha Chamaria has no position in any of the stocks mentioned.
+The Motley Fool owns shares of and recommends Amazon and Canadian National Railway.
 The Motley Fool has a disclosure policy.